GregorBiswanger/OllamaApiFacade/README.md

 # OllamaApiFacade 🚀

 **OllamaApiFacade** is an open-source library that allows you to run your own .NET backend as an Ollama API, based on the **Microsoft Semantic Kernel**.
 This lets clients expecting an Ollama backend interact with your .NET backend.
 For example, you can use **[Open WebUI](https://openwebui.com)** with your own backend.
-The library also supports local LLM/SLM services like **LmStudio** and is easily extendable to add more interfaces.
+The library also supports Semantic Kernel Connectors for local LLM/SLM services like **LM Studio**, **AI Toolkit for Visual Studio Code** and is easily extendable to add more interfaces.

 ![OllamaApiFacade Demo](./OllamaApiFacade/Assets/demo.gif)